 What is a Public Health Practicum?

 All students are required to complete the practicum.
-The practicum involves working with an agency/organization on an approved project, writing a final report and making an oral presentation.
-Projects may be program evaluations, case studies, research, policy analyses or descriptive studies.
+Students select their own practicum sites and projects.
+Students work on an approved project, develop two products, write a final report (also known as the integrative learning experience) and deliver an oral presentation.
+Examples of projects are program evaluations, case studies, research, policy analyses, or descriptive studies.

 The program’s location near the state capital—the center of a populous region with varied needs in public health—allows for numerous practicum sites.
-For example, the California Department of Public Health (CDPH), world-renowned for its programs in public health, provides internship opportunities in areas such as chronic disease and injury control, maternal and child health, communicable disease control, occupational and environmental health, HIV prevention and rural health.
-In addition, opportunities are available through county public health offices.
-Students may also seek out practicum sites of their own choosing.
+For example, the California Department of Public Health (CDPH), world-renowned for its programs in public health, provides practicum opportunities in areas such as chronic disease and injury control, maternal and child health, communicable disease control, occupational and environmental health, HIV prevention and rural health.
+In addition, opportunities are available through county public health offices and other organizations.

-Practicum Program Coordinator Marcella Gonsalves, Ed.D., M.P.H. gives her three tips for a successful practium in this helpful article.
+Practicum course faculty Marcella Gonsalves, Ed.D., M.P.H. gives her three tips for a successful practicum in this helpful article.